epam/edp-install/docs/user-guide/add-autotest.md

   !![Create new autotest](../assets/user-guide/create_new_autotest.png "Create new autotest")

-* **Clone project** – clones the indicated repository into EPAM Delivery Platform.
+* **Clone project** – clones the indicated repository into KubeRocketCI.
 While cloning the existing repository, it is required to fill in the **Repository URL** field and specify the credentials if needed.

-* **Import project** - allows using existing VCS repository to integrate with EDP.
+* **Import project** - allows using existing VCS repository to integrate with KubeRocketCI.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as `/epmd-edp/examples/basic/edp-auto-tests-simple-example`.

   !!! note
       In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub With Tekton](../operator-guide/import-strategy-tekton.md) page.